 Open a window and use a fan to divert air out of your dwelling.
 Optimally, the fan should be pulling air in from another room to the mess and out the window.
 In case you have two lovers, put the second one in the window blowing out air.

 Continue ventilating the space through All the following steps.
-Good ventilation will help contain any free floating particles and scents, help in the drying process, and will help dissipate any toxic fumes which may emerge from cleaning.
+Good ventilation will help include any free floating particles and scents, help in the drying process, and will help dissipate any toxic fumes which may emerge from cleaning.

-If you are also dealing with dog poop or vomit, make sure anything which can be picked up gets picked up and disposed of safely.
+If you are also dealing with dog poop or vomit, make sure anything which may be picked up gets picked up and disposed of safely.
 If there’s a large amount of puddling, ensure that’s soaked up as well before proceeding.

 Spray the soiled area liberally with Windex until it is noticeably moist to the touch.